Boeing Appoints Dandridge to Lead Communications

 Dandridge is a seasoned global executive and recognized industry leader with more than 25 years of experience in corporate reputation, issues management, public policy and business transformation.
 Prior to AIG, Dandridge held executive roles at Marsh & McLennan Companies, Nielsen and ABC television network.
 Dandridge previously served as president and CEO of the National Association of Investment Companies.
 He began his career as an attorney in private practice in New York.

-Dandridge is a member of the Economic & Community Advisory Council of the Federal Reserve Bank of Philadelphia; a member of the Executive Leadership Council, where he also serves on the board of directors; and a member of the board of directors and executive committee of the Susan B. Komen Breast Cancer Foundation.
+Dandridge is a member of the Economic & Community Advisory Council of the Federal Reserve Bank of Philadelphia; a member of the Executive Leadership Council, where he also serves on the board of directors; and a member of the board of directors and executive committee of the Susan G. Komen Breast Cancer Foundation.
 In 2020 he was recognized by Savoy Magazine as one of the "100 Most Influential Blacks in Corporate America."
 Dandridge holds a Bachelor of Arts from Tufts University, with honors, and a doctorate from the University of Pennsylvania Law School.

 Boeing is the world's largest aerospace company and leading provider of commercial airplanes, defense, space and security systems, and global services.
 As a top U.S. exporter, the company supports commercial and government customers in more than 150 countries.
 Boeing employs more than 160,000 people worldwide and leverages the talents of a global supplier base.
 Building on a legacy of aerospace leadership, Boeing continues to lead in technology and innovation, deliver for its customers and invest in its people and future growth.